Spacerat/Spacerat.github.io/_posts/2020-04-26-Parameter-Estimation.md

 categories: maths
 notebook: https://github.com/Spacerat/Spacerat.github.io/blob/master/_notebooks/2020-04-26-Parameter-Estimation.ipynb
 ---
 Let's say you're going to do some business modeling for a friend who's thinking of opening a flower shop, producing something like [this](https://www.getguesstimate.com/models/3206) at the end.

 If you ask your friend the following question...

 > Can you give me the scale and shape parameters of the lognormal distribution representing estimated customer spend?

 You're likely to be given a blank stare in response.
 You're more likely to find success with this line of questioning:

-> What would you estimate as the range of spending for 90% of customers?
+> What do you think a top 95% customer is likely to spend?
+What about the bottom 5%?
 Do you think customers are most likely to spend in the middle of that, or closer to the bottom?

 Estimation is difficult, but if you're doing it at all, thinking about it in terms of percentiles tends to be an intuitive approach.

 Unfortunately, statistical software doesn't work this way.
 Distributions are parametrized in terms of means, standard deviations, shape parameters, and so on.
-So, how do we go from "90\% of customers spend between $10 and $90" to a probability distribution in software?
+So, how do we go from "90% of customers spend between $10 and $90" to a probability distribution in software?

 1. Find a [paper](https://www.johndcook.com/quantiles_parameters.pdf) titled _Determining distribution parameters from quantiles_
 2. Implement it in Python!